 - Sync with existing project data

-Once you’re logged in, you’ll see the Calendar Views page.
-Any calendars that you’ve created or that have been shared with you will be displayed on this page.
-Select to view calendars you created or have been shared to you by clicking the Filter list (or type in the calendar name in the Search bar).
+Once you’re signed in, you’ll see the Calendar Views page.
+Any calendars you’ve created or have been shared with you will be displayed on this page.
+To visualize a calendar, select it by its name.

-You’ll create new calendar views in the Create New View wizard.
-To start the wizard, click Add New in the upper-left corner of the Calendar App and then follow the steps in the wizard.
+Create new calendar views in the Create New View wizard.
+To start the wizard,

 Step 1: Select Sheet

 Your sheet or report must include at least one date column.

 - Select the sheet or report that contains the Smartsheet data you want to display.